iamcal/homespring.js/README.md

     program.onTickStart = function(){};
     program.onTickEnd = function(){};

-The output callback is stored whenever the program produces output.
-The first argument is the string to ouput, while the second is the fish that created the output.
+The output callback is called whenever the program produces output.
+The first argument is the string to be ouput, while the second is the fish that created the output.

-The terminate callback is called when the program exits, either by reaching the end of execution (when `universe` is destroyed, etc) or by hitting `max_ticks` number of ticks.
+The terminate callback is called when the program exits, either by reaching the end of execution (when `universe` is destroyed, etc.) or by hitting `max_ticks` number of ticks.

 The tick start and end callbacks are called as each execution step starts and ends.